UtsavMurarka/covid-dashboard/README.md

 1. Clone the repository `git clone https://github.com/UtsavMurarka/covid-dashboard.git`

-2. Download requirements by 'pip install -r requirements.txt`.
+2. Download requirements by `pip install -r requirements.txt`.
 (Use of virtual environment is recommended)

-3. Open terminal and run command `streamlit rum main.py`
+3. Open terminal and run command `streamlit run main.py`

 4. The app will open in your browser at localhost.